 What to do after an accident to protect your case?

-Documenting damage and the scene
+Document damage and the scene

-Collecting witness statements
+Collect witness statements

-Reporting the accident to your insurer
+Report the accident to your insurer

-Why you should consult a car accident lawyer?
+Why should you consult a car accident lawyer?

 Choose the Law Offices of J.G.
 Winter as your legal help